PhD Thesis

 • Own-use patents, evidenced by means of a purchase agreement or licensing contract.

-7. The student must have registered with Teseo and completed most of the Thesis information on Teseo Record (the "Departamento" field should include "E.T.S. de Ingenieros Informáticos").
+5. The student must have registered with Teseo and completed most of the thesis information on Teseo Record (the "Departamento" field should include "E.T.S. de Ingenieros Informáticos").

 The CADSSC will not be able to authorize presentation of the PhD thesis if any of these requirements are not fulfilled.